cloudfoundry/cf-deployment/operations/experimental/README.md

 # cf-deployment Experimental Ops-files

 This is the README for Experimental Ops-files.
-To learn more about `cf-deployment`, go to the main [README](../README.md).
+To learn more about `cf-deployment`, go to the main [README](../../README.md).

-- For general Ops-files, check out the [Ops-file README](../README.md).
+- For General Ops-files, check out the [Ops-file README](../README.md).
-- For Legacy Ops-files, check out the [Legacy Ops-file README](../legacy/README.md).
-- For Community Ops-files, checkout the [Community Ops-file README](../community/README.md).
 - For Addons Ops-files that can be applied to manifests or runtime configs, check out the [Addons Ops-file README](../addons/README.md).
 - For Backup and Restore Ops-files (for configuring your deployment for use with [BBR](https://github.com/cloudfoundry-incubator/bosh-backup-and-restore)), checkout the [Backup and Restore Ops-files README](../backup-and-restore/README.md).
+- For Bits Service Ops-files (for configuring your deployment for use with [Bits Service](https://github.com/cloudfoundry-incubator/bits-service)), checkout the [Bits Service Ops-files README](../bits-service/README.md).
+- For Community Ops-files, check out the [Community Ops-file README](../community/README.md).
+- For Legacy Ops-files, checkout the [Legacy Ops-file README](../legacy/README.md).

 "Experimental" ops-files represent configurations that we expect to promote to blessed configuration eventually,